As I walked

 1929 they bore a battle-scarred look that was not illusory.
 The ruined walls in O'Connell Street were splotched with damp and rust stains that looked like

-"terrible beauty" was coming to tangible birth in the unlikely shapes
+The "terrible beauty" was coming to tangible birth in the

-Blue Angel" of Marlene Dietrich was soon to dominate a bright and busy
+"The Blue Angel" of Marlene Dietrich was soon to dominate a

-thoroughfare that seemed to have no room or hiding place for the shadowy beauty
+bright and busy thoroughfare that seemed to have no room or hiding place for

 shifted his uneasy stance to allow the G.P.O. to take several proud paces